How ANY and ALL In Other Languages Act on Empty Inputs

 ...BUT Ren-C Does Better... with VOID

 The idea behind VOID is that a function can say that in spirit it produced nothing, but still give back some result... a representation of void intent.
-Some contexts like the condition of an IF will error on voids.
-But others like ANY and ALL will consider it "no vote" and skip it.

 >> any []